testinnplayin/wtd-pwa-test/README.md

 - public/api-res.js (bAddress)
 - public/scripts/lists/lists.js (const stocket = io(etc))

 Note that that public TCP/IP is what should be used to connect to the running app on the phone.
+Also note that what was not cloned in this project is a config.js file that contains the database URL and the server port.
+Be sure to put those in a separate file called config.js and then update the root/index.js server file.

 In order to set up the HTTPS, please following this doc: